saichler/my.simple/go/mdql/README.md

 The world has consolidated into **English** when developing software, it is time to **consolidate into a single query language!**

-## Intent Driven Query Language
+## Model Driven Query Language
-**IDQL** is a model driven, model agnostic, API query language, enabling the **Querying Entity** to express intent to fetch, filter & scope data from the **Querying Provider**, while the **Querying Provider** has minimal to no effort exposing & securing the data.
+**MDQL** is a model driven, model agnostic, API query language, enabling the **Querying Entity** to express intent to fetch model instances, filter & scope model instances from the **Querying Provider**, while the **Querying Provider** has minimal to no effort exposing & securing the model instances.

-In other words, unified language to query a data provider regardless if it is an SQL database, Microservice, No SQL database & etc.
+In other words, unified language to query a model provider regardless if it is an SQL database, Microservice, No SQL database & etc.
-**Offloading the translation of the component/persistent layer from the consumer to the provider, giving the consumer a unified language to fetch data from any kind of provider.**
+**Offloading the translation of the component/persistent layer from the consumer to the provider, giving the consumer a unified language to fetch model instances from any kind of provider.**

-## Usage
+## Syntax

 An example of fetching data:
 ````
 fetch <model (nested) element> only <scoped attributes (nested)> (optional) criteria <expression referring attributes (nested)>"
 ````

+## Usage